“Demolition King” Pless Jones wins more city work

 Politically Wired

-Pless Jones, who did not appear at yesterday’s meeting and did not respond to questions submitted to him by The Brew, is one of the most active political players in the city.
+Pless Jones, who did not appear at yesterday’s meeting and did not respond to questions sent to him by The Brew, is one of the most active political players in the city.

 Jones’ company contributed the maximum $4,000 allowable under election laws to the 2011 campaign of Mayor Rawlings-Blake.

-He and his then-wife, lobbyist-lawyer Lisa Harris Jones, have organized fundraising events for the mayor and other city politicians.
+He and his then-wife, lobbyist lawyer Lisa Harris Jones, have organized many fundraising events for the mayor and other city politicians.

 Demolition “Surge” Planned

-The surge, which would apparently supplement yesterday’s appropriation, is aimed at clearing thousands of vacant houses, many of them owned by the city.
-Details of the program have not yet been released or submitted to the City Council.
+The surge, which would apparently supplement yesterday’s appropriation, is aimed at clearing thousands of vacant houses.
+Details of the program have not yet been submitted to the City Council.

-Among the members of the advisory council: Lisa Harris Jones and Robert Fulton Dashiell, counsel for P&J Contracting.
+Among the members of the advisory council are Lisa Harris Jones and Robert Fulton Dashiell, P&J Contracting’s lawyer.